mollyj13/Articles/Articles.md

 >
 >No. If you want to talk about all things, for example *every elephant that exists*, you can’t use **the** to describe all of those elephants.
 There’s too many elephants to use the definite article **the**.

->But, if the speakers both know which things are in question they can use **the**.
+>But, if both speakers know which things are in question they can use **the**.

->Example: While on safari two women say, “**The** elephants can swim well!” this is because both women know which elephants are currently swimming.
+>Example: While at the zoo with your friend, you say, “**The** elephants can swim well!” this is because both you and your friend know *which elephants* are currently swimming.
 >

 Separating text